 Initially, displaced persons from Ukraine encountered lengthy procedures of issuing the documents.
 This was mainly a consequence of the high number of arrivals and the lack of established work flows and crisis management.
 The lack of technical equipment such as fingerprint scanners and the distribution of these throughout the country led to a backlog of cases in the first couple of weeks in 2022.
-As the registration was the precondition for the persons to enter the basic care system many displaced persons were dependent on the support of civil society organisations that provided shelter and food.
+As the registration was the precondition for the persons to enter the basic care system many displaced persons were dependent on the support of civil society organisations that provided shelter and food.19

-In 2023, the registration process seems to be quicker, since the number of arriving Ukrainians decreased substantially, as illustrated by the figures presented under General.
-People usually receive their ID card within 2 weeks of registering.
+In 2024, the opening hours for registration in Vienna were extended, since the number of arriving Ukrainians increased substantially in September, as mentioned above.
+People usually receive their ID card within 2-4 weeks of registering.

 As there is no formal procedure and written decision, there is no appeal and no right to get free legal assistance foreseen.
-In order to get a written decision, persons have to bring in an application for a declaratory decision before the first instance authority which can be appealed in case of rejection.
+In order to get a written decision, persons have to bring in an application for a declaratory decision before the first instance authority20 which can be appealed in case of rejection.21